MartaRende/StratusDetection/report.md

 - Adding idaweb data (e.g. pressure, clouds) as an input
 - Evaluate the performance of the models obtained

-# 2025-05-05
+# 2025-06-05

 ## Tasks

 1. I found a model size that gives acceptable results.
-In the output of the cnn I left a size of 16*16*32.
+In the output of the cnn I have a size of 16*16*32.
 2. I added the second view of the dole camera.
 3. Testing different models from which I selected the following.
     1. "model_14" --> 1 view, prediction for the next 10 minutes
     2. "model_16" --> 2 view, prediction for the next 10 minutes
     3. "model_15" --> 2 view, prediction for the next 10 minutes, with a larger model size
-    4. "model_3"  --> 2 view, prediction for the next 10 minutes with a final MLP bigger
+    4. "model_3" and "model_4" --> 2 view, prediction for the next 10 minutes with a final MLP bigger
     5. "model_5" --> 1 view, prediction for the next 60 minutes with the same model stucture of model_14
 ### Results analysis